ssurgents/ssurgents.github.io/README.md

 ## Known Issues

 1. Search functionality does not work in this test server, but will work once we move to dedicated hosting in the future

-2. Certain elements of gameplay like combos, scores, rave, etc do not match SSRG rules for now, as it will take time to work around some limitations of Sonolus to implement them.
+2. Certain elements of gameplay/UI do not match SSRG for now, as it will take time to work around some limitations of Sonolus to implement them.

+       - Sonolus' default Perfect/Great/Good instead of SPerfect/Perfect/Good
+   	   - Combo broken on Good
+   	   - Scores/Rave not ready

 -----